Noisy Neighbors: Plot

 A simple game of croquet sparks the blood feud between the Carstairs and the Van Revel families.
 When the word “liar” is hurled in anger, it leads to murder and ignites the fiercest enmity in Southern history.
 Sixty years later, the feud is reignited when Senator Van Revel is slain by members of the Carstairs clan.
-The Carstairs family now consists of Colonel Carstairs (Theodore Roberts), his spirited granddaughter Mary Carstairs (Alberta Vaughn), and his jealous nephew David (Ray Hallor).
+The Carstairs family now consists of Colonel Carstairs, his spirited granddaughter Mary Carstairs, and his jealous nephew David.
 The search soon begins for Timothy Van Revel, a distant heir and the only known successor to the late Senator.

-Unbeknownst to the searchers, Timothy Van Revel is none other than vaudevillian Timothy Monarch, patriarch of the “Marvelous Monarchs,” a family troupe that includes his loyal wife (Jane Keckley), their sons Eddie (Eddie Quillan), Joseph (Joseph Quillan), Bob (Bob Perry), and Mike (Mike Donlin), and their daughters Marie (Marie Quillan) and another younger child.
+Unbeknownst to the searchers, Timothy Van Revel is none other than vaudevillian Timothy Monarch, patriarch of the “Marvelous Monarchs,” a family troupe that includes his loyal wife, their sons Eddie, Joseph, Bob, and Mike, and their daughters Marie and another younger child.
 When the Monarchs arrive in Charlottesville for a booking, the theatre manager treats them with disdain, and their act is dismissed.
 Meanwhile, Eddie wanders across the street and thwarts a thief who tries to steal Mary Carstairs’ purse.
 The rescue, part accident and part bravery, charms Mary, and Eddie finds himself equally smitten.

 Back at the theatre, the Monarchs’ struggles worsen when they are billed last on the program.
 Indignant, Timothy storms into the manager’s office and demands better treatment, only to be rebuffed and dismissed.
 Just when all seems lost, a solicitor arrives with astonishing news: Timothy is indeed the missing Van Revel heir.
 The Monarch family inherits the Van Revel estate, complete with a mansion and a generous cash advance.
 Timothy declares joyfully that here they will live “in peace and quiet.”